ICTatRTI/surveda-status-alerter/README.md

 # Survey Status Alerter

-This is a script that gets the status of a surveda and
+This is a script that gets the status of a surveda and sends out a summary.

-Environment variables:
+Environment variables to set:

 * SURVEDA_URL:
 * SURVEDA_USER:
 * SURVEDA_PASS:
 * SPARKPOST_KEY
+* SPARKPOST_TEMPLATE_ID
 * REDIS_URL
+* REDIS_PORT
 * REDIS_PASS
 * EMAIL_LIST